seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Cannot take two from twenty, for his heart,
 And leave eighteen.
 Alas, poor princess,
 Thou divine Imogen, what thou endurest,
-Betwixt a father by thy step-dame govern’d,
+Betwixt a father by thy step-dame govern'd,
 A mother hourly coining plots, a wooer
 More hateful than the foul expulsion is
 Of thy dear husband, than that horrid act
-Of the divorce he’ld make!
+Of the divorce he'ld make!
 The heavens hold firm
 The walls of thy dear honour, keep unshaked
 That temple, thy fair mind, that thou mayst stand,
-To enjoy thy banish’d lord and this great land!
+To enjoy thy banish'd lord and this great land!

 *Exit*

 ### SCENE II.
-Imogen’s bedchamber in Cymbeline’s palace:
+Imogen's bedchamber in Cymbeline's palace:

 a trunk in one corner of it.

 *IMOGEN in bed, reading; a Lady attending*

 **IMOGEN**
-Who’s there? my woman Helen?
+Who's there? my woman Helen?

 **Lady**
 Please you, madam